iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week2_qgis/README.md

 Before we get started with QGIS, we are going to download the spatial datasets we'll be using for this lab.
 We will get into the different types of spatial datasets in a subsequent lab.

 - [New York City borough boundaries](https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page).
 This will give us the shape the give boroughs in NYC.
 You'll want to **Download -> Borough Boundaries (Clipped to Shoreline)**.
 (Clipped to shoreline just means the boundaries don't also include waterbodies as part of the borough shape.)
-- [NYC Open Space data]([https://data.cityofnewyork.us/Recreation/2014-Planimetric-Survey-Open-Space-Parks-/g84h-jbjm](https://nycopendata.socrata.com/Recreation/Parks-Properties/enfh-gkve) This is a dataset of the open spaces in NYC. **Export -> Download -> Download Geospatial Data -> Shapefile**.
+- [NYC Open Space data](https://data.cityofnewyork.us/Recreation/2014-Planimetric-Survey-Open-Space-Parks-/g84h-jbjm) This is a dataset of the open spaces in NYC. **Export -> Download -> Download Geospatial Data -> Shapefile**.
 - [NYC Street Centerline](https://data.cityofnewyork.us/City-Government/NYC-Street-Centerline-CSCL-/exjm-f27b).
-This is a dataset of all the entire NYC road network represented by "centerlines", i.e. lines drawn through each of the road.
+This is a dataset of all the entire NYC road network represented by a "centerlines", i.e. lines drawn through each of the road.
 Navigate to **Export -> Download -> Download Geospatial Data -> Shapefile**.

 #### A brief note on metadata
 The "metadata" for a dataset is what it sounds like - it's the data and information about the dataset.
 In NYC Street Centerline page, navigate to the **About** section.
 You'll see a lot of useful information there under **About This Dataset** such as how often this dataset is updated (weekly), which agency maintains this dataset (the Department of Information Technology & Telecommunications), etc.